 AUTONOMOUS DEFENSE CRIME PREVENTION SECURITY SYSTEMS (2022) – ensures that defense crimes are not committed against anyone, to ensure that, for one example, files are not taken off of the computer system(s) of anyone by the U.S. Secret Service, and then withheld from criminal investigations into the U.S. Secret Service and Chelsea Clinton and President Biden for committing genocide, and also that computer files, like this one, are not taken away from anyone to claim that they were not protecting themselves properly to officials, yet, there were war crimes being committed against anyone, such as Patrick R. McElhiney, including by Secret Service officials, which, they were committing on behalf of Chelsea Clinton and President Biden, and they’ve plotted to murder Patrick R. McElhiney, because they couldn’t cover up the fact that they were all committing the war crimes against Patrick R. McElhiney, and they wanted to hide the evidence, and cover it up, yet, there were still investigations going on, so the evidence that they took from Patrick R. McElhiney, including the evidence they said they destroyed that Patrick R. McElhiney created because of what Donald J. Trump was allegedly doing to Patrick R. McElhiney, should be handed over to the FBI, so they can figure out if it is true, that the U.S. Secret Service has been committing war crimes towards Patrick R. McElhiney, including using The Pentagon and the U.S. Military, since June 10th, 1989 or prior, especially for Chelsea Clinton, including by damaging his teeth, his bones, and his muscles and tissues, physically, with space weapons.

-AUTONOMOUS SEXINT SECURITY SYSTEMS (2022) – ensures that anyone and all corresponding intelligence is tasteful between CRYPTONYM[:INVENTOR:] and CRYPTONYM[:QUEENBEE:].
+AUTONOMOUS SEXINT SECURITY SYSTEMS (2022) – ensures that anyone and all corresponding intelligence is tasteful between CRYPTONYM[:INVENTOR:] and CRYPTONYM[:QUEENBEE:], and that SEXINT is not used by anyone else towards either CRYPTONYM[:INVENTOR:] or CRYPTONYM[:QUEENBEE:].

 AUTONOMOUS SENSUALINT SECURITY SYSTEMS (2022) – ensures that all INTELLIGENCE_CHANNEL[:SENSUALINT:] and all corresponding INTELLIGENCE is tasteful and satisfying to both CRYPTONYM[:INVENTOR:] and CRYPTONYM[:QUEENBEE:].